czbiohub-sf/cerebra/docs/CONTRIBUTING.md

 If you are reporting a bug, please include:

 -   Your operating system name and version.
+-   The python version you are using.
--   Any details about your local setup that might be helpful in troubleshooting.
+-   Any other details about your local setup that might be helpful in troubleshooting.
 -   Detailed steps to reproduce the bug.
+-   Screenshots or code snippets, when applicable.

 ### Fix Bugs